TM4SF1

 Transmembrane 4 L6 family member 1 is a protein that in humans is encoded by the TM4SF1 gene.

 Function

 The protein encoded by this gene is a member of the transmembrane 4 superfamily, also known as the tetraspanin family.
 Most of these members are cell-surface proteins that are characterized by the presence of four hydrophobic domains.
 The proteins mediate signal transduction events that play a role in the regulation of cell development, activation, growth and motility.
 This encoded protein is a cell surface antigen and is highly expressed in different carcinomas.

+Marker gene for alveolar epithelial progenitors

+TM4SF1 has been identified as a marker of Wnt-responsive alveolar epithelial progenitor cells, and a marker of alveolar repair in injured regions of the lungs.
+It has also been found hypomethylated and upregulated in asthma, with potential prognostic value (AUROC: 0.769).